-PSA provided a vehicle equipped with a system that automatically cuts the engine when is stopped and reduce 10% of emissions CO2.
+PSA presented a vehicle equipped with a system that automatically shuts down the engine when it is stopped and would reduce CO10 emissions by 2%.

-Jean-Martin Folz spoke for months, he unveiled Tuesday.
-Two weeks before the Paris auto world, the CEO of PSA Peugeot Citroën presented the “Stop and start” system.
-Developed by equipment supplier Valeo, this electrical device automatically cuts the engine of the stopped vehicle to restart it when the driver takes off the brake foot.
-This system could bring down 10% fuel consumption in the city and up to 15% in traffic jams, promises PSA.
-And reduce the emissions of CO2 accordingly.
+Jean-Martin Folz has been talking about it for months, he unveiled it on Tuesday.
+Two weeks before the Paris Motor Show, the CEO of PSA Peugeot Citroën presented the “Stop and start” system.
+Developed by the equipment supplier Valeo, this electrical device automatically cuts off the engine of the stopped vehicle to restart it when the driver takes off the brake.
+This system could reduce fuel consumption in cities by 10% and up to 15% in traffic jams, promises PSA.
+And to reduce CO2 emissions by the same amount.

-Before the Citroën C2, then the Peugeot 1007, do take over (PSA aims 50.000 vehicles equipped with 2006 here), it is a special series of C3, marketed in November, which becomes the first small French car equipped with "Stop and Start".
-But other vehicles already have a similar device.
-Notably the Toyota Prius Hybrid, also with a motor that stops in traffic jams, but has the additional advantage of running at low speed, electricity.
+Before the Citroën C2, then the Peugeot 1007, took over (PSA targets 50.000 vehicles equipped by 2006), it is a special series of the C3, marketed in November, which becomes the first small French car equipped with the "Stop and Start".
+However, other vehicles are already provided with a similar device.
+In particular the Toyota Prius hybrid, also equipped with an engine which stops in traffic jams, but which has the additional advantage of operating, at low speed, with electricity.

-The C3 "Stop and start" will be "almost the same price or a little cheaper than an equivalent model incorporating all options," said Folz.
-The C3 Sensodrive classic, which rejects an average of 143 g of CO2 per km, still costs today 550 euros less than the “Stop and start” version (135 g of CO2).
+The C3 "Stop and start" will be "almost the same price or a little cheaper than an equivalent model incorporating all the options," said Folz.
+The classic C3 Sensodrive, which emits an average of 143 g of CO2 per km, nevertheless currently costs 550 euros less than the “Stop and start” version (135 g of CO2).

-"It's spectacular," enthused the Minister of Ecology Serge Lepeltier, who has not missed the opportunity to confirm his intention to launch a bonus-penalty to penalize more polluting vehicles.
+"It's spectacular," enthusiastic Minister of Ecology Serge Lepeltier, who did not miss the opportunity to confirm his intention to launch a bonus-penalty intended to penalize more polluting vehicles.
 And who "hopes that the French will seize" the "Stop and start".
-In 2003, they bought less 10.000 “clean” cars on the 2 million new vehicles bought in France.
+In 2003, they bought less than 10.000 “clean” cars out of the 2 million new vehicles bought in France.